ManishhDev/Lexpilot/README.md

 ## 🔗 Blockchain Integration

-LegalEase integrates with the Base blockchain for document notarization:
+Lexpilot integrates with the Base blockchain for document notarization:

 ### Smart Contract Features